 Most construction damage is caused by vibration, foundation movement or impacts from striking objects, material or equipment.
 When new construction and adjacent structures are both built up to the property lines, as is typical in many cities, these risks are increased and additional structural and building envelope issues can occur, especially if the adjacent building once shared a party wall with previous buildings on the construction site.
 Continue reading “If Your New Neighbor is a Construction Site”

 One of the fundamental ways that construction in the urban environment is different from building elsewhere is the potential to damage adjacent structures.
 This risk becomes significant when adjacent structures are older and abut the lot lines, especially if those structures shared party walls with demolished buildings formerly on the project site.
 This scenario often requires measures to protect the adjacent structure from foundation movement, moisture infiltration and falling objects, among other hazards.
-Managing the risk to these adjacent structure requires an understanding of how they were built and how they behave structurally.
+Managing the risk to these adjacent structures requires an understanding of how they were built and how they behave structurally.
 However, drawings of these building are usually not available, if they ever existed.
 Further, it is often not feasible to thoroughly investigate these structures due to the cost involved and the fact that adjacent owners typically will not permit invasive explorations.
 Continue reading “Engineering Like a Historian”

 One of the most common tools for managing risk associated with construction adjacent to existing structures is the pre-construction condition survey.
 In some circumstances, pre-construction surveys are required by law under building codes and they are typically required by contract on most large projects.
 However, pre-construction condition surveys are often procured as a commodity service.
 Consequently, a lot of pre-construction condition surveys are executed poorly and fail to provide the intended risk management benefit.
 Continue reading “Pre-Construction Surveys Should Not be a Commodity”